adonayab/liftoff-assignments/P2-Project_Outline/README.md

 his/her schedule.
 And use a mobile device to control the time food stays in a grill.
 Also managers can notify a person in charge about anything new even though they are away (post a note or message from their mobile device).
 The idea was initiated from my work place.
-The managers leave as a note or message in a piece of paper, and sometimes forget to mention it so a task remains undone.
-The manager also uses a paper to renew our schedule every week, so if I am off in the day of cycle, He has to remind me of my next day schedule or i have to ask him about my next schedule.
+The managers leave us a note or message in a piece of paper, and sometimes if they forget to mention it, a task remains undone.
+The manager also uses a paper to renew our schedule every week, so if I am off in the day of schedule cycle, He has to remind me of my next day schedule or i have to ask him about my next schedule.
 Finally we use a paper to write the time a food is put in the display grill and calculate the time it will be ready and expire, and remember to move it forward in the grill when it is ready.